-USI's Continuing and Professional Education has released a new schedule of 100+ noncredit continuing education courses designed to provide opportunities for personal growth and development.
-Courses like Management Skills Assessment, Microsoft Office, Golf, SAT Prep, Saturday Art Workshops, Microsoft Office and many more available for registration.
+USI's Lifelong Learning has released a new schedule of 100+ noncredit continuing education courses designed to provide opportunities for personal growth and development.
+Courses like Management Skills Assessment, Microsoft Office, Golf, SAT Prep, Saturday Art Workshop, Meeting Facilitation and many more available for registration.